spotify/web-scripts/packages/tsconfig/docs/examples.md

 ## Apps

-This setup assumes that create-react-app, webpack, or babel will transpile your bundled assets (aka `tsc` is not used for emitting transpiled code, only for type-checking).
+This setup assumes that create-react-app, webpack, and/or babel will transpile your bundled assets (aka `tsc` is not used for emitting transpiled code, only for type-checking).

+Extend your `tsconfig.json` with our `tsconfig.app.json`
 ```json
 {
   "extends": "@spotify/tsconfig/tsconfig.app.json",